-Anterior Approach Total Hip Replacement
+Anterior Approach Hip Replacement

 Anterior Hip Replacement Advantages: